joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 ## Creating an example map

-Picture an e-commerce business, call them Acme-Org who specialise in selling sports equipment online.
+Picture an e-commerce business, call them Acme-Org, who specialise in selling sports equipment online.
 Their payments system is a key part of their business, but over time, layers of shortcuts and old infrastructure have built up, making it increasingly brittle.
 Engineers regularly voice frustration about the difficulty of shipping changes, and product teams worry about how outages and how this will impact revenue.

 | Class         | Example                                                                                                                   | Action                                               |
 |---------------|---------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|